This is some text inside of a div block.

 ATTENTION: According to the Working Environment Act, there are different time limits for legal action, depending on what you as an employee are claiming.
 For compensation due to unfair dismissal, the deadline for legal action is six months from the date of dismissal.

-Are you unsure of your rights after being dismissed?
-Do you want compensation without taking the case to court?
-We at Insa advokater can help you in negotiations with your employer.
-Contact us for an informal conversation here.
+Are you unsure about your rights after being dismissed?
+Do you want compensation without taking the case to the courts?
+We have skilled lawyers in employment law who can help you in negotiations with your employer.
+Contact us for an informal conversation .

 Islamic finance - Part 1: Basic Principles